 We've written a detailed step-by-step connection document for the Airbnb API.
 Please follow this closely as it outlines each step of the process with pictures and explanations for what you're seeing.

-If you haven't already read it, please also take a look at our Preparing to go API document which discuss the steps you should take to get your OwnerRez data ready to be distributed to channels via API and the tools you can use in OwnerRez to look for holes and errors.
+If you haven't already read it, please also take a look at our Preparing to go API document which discusses the steps you should take to get your OwnerRez data ready to be distributed to channels via API and the tools you can use in OwnerRez to look for holes and errors.

 API integrations are extremely powerful and take can a lot of work off your hands, but they can also be limiting and come with compromises.